SilasStokes/basic_craigslist_scraper/README.md

 # Done
+- [x] parse config file using something like dataclass or pydantic so inputs are autovalidated
 - [x] Use SQLAlchemy 2.0 feature where you can you db model as dataclass. [like this](https://docs.sqlalchemy.org/en/20/orm/dataclasses.html)
 - [x] clean up the database interpolation.
 - [x] write the code to integrate with twilio to get notifications via sms.